mohammad0914/Pursuit-Core-CSS-Selectors-Lab/README.md

 - Give <a> elements with an href ending ".com" a hover effect of turning red.
 - Give all other <a> elements with an href a hover effect of turning orange.
 - Center all text inside the body.
-- Give your languages unordered list an id of `langaguage-list`, and change its font to be in italics.
+- Give your languages unordered list an id of `language-list`, and change its font to be in italics.
 - Make the second p tag in the div have the a background-color of rgba(0,0,0,.5).

 ## Extra problems from w3school